 4. Buy Cosmetics from wholesalers

-Depending on how much you want to use in starting your cosmetics business in Nigeria you can either buy your cosmetics products from wholesalers in popular markets like Aba market (Abia State), Onishta market or Eko/CMS market in Lagos State or import your cosmetics products directly from the USA or China.
+Depending on how much you want to use in starting your cosmetics business you can either buy your cosmetics products from wholesalers in popular markets like Aba market (Abia State), Onishta market or Eko/CMS market in Lagos State or import your cosmetics products directly from the USA or China.

 You can start with buying from the local markets around you and as time goes by when the cosmetics business has started yielding massive profits year in year out proceed to import directly from China.